What Damages Can I Recover in a Washington Personal Injury Case?

 • Statute of Limitations: You generally have three years from the date of the injury to file a personal injury lawsuit in Washington.
 Acting within this timeframe is important to preserve your right to recover damages.

-Consulting with a personal injury attorney can provide you with specific guidance tailored to your case, ensuring you pursue all available forms of compensation for your injuries.
+Consulting with a personal injury attorney can provide you with specific guidance tailored to your case, helping you identify potential avenues for compensation based on your specific injuries and circumstances.

 Documentation and Proof